Saturn Relay

-The Relay was introduced with a 3.5L LX9 V6 that generates 200 hp and 220 lbft torque, going from 0–60 mph in the 9-second range.
-For 2006, a 3.9L LZ9 V6, with 240 hp and 240 lb·ft torque, was added as an option, which delivered faster acceleration and better response than the 3.5L engine.
+The Relay was introduced with a 3.5L LX9 V6 that generates 200 hp and 220 lbft of torque, allowing for 0–60 mph (97 km/h) in the 9-second range.
+For 2006, a 3.9L LZ9 V6, with 240 hp and 240 lb·ft of torque, was added as an option, which delivered faster acceleration and better response than the 3.5L engine.
 For 2007, the 3.5L V6 was dropped, leaving the 3.9L as the base engine.
 Consequently, the optional AWD system was also dropped.

 The Relay scored three "Good" ratings (the highest possible score) and two "Acceptable" ratings (the second highest possible score) in Insurance Institute for Highway Safety (IIHS) crash tests.
 In terms of gas mileage, the Relay is rated at 19 mpgus city and 25 mpgus highway.

 The Relay started at US$22,850.
 There were three available trim levels: 1, 2, and 3.
 The Relay 3 was available in front-wheel drive and in all-wheel drive.
 The Relay seats up to seven passengers via folding/removable second-row captain's chairs and a 50/50 third-row bench.
 The third-row bench folds flat, but did not fold entirely into the floor.
 OnStar assistance and a DVD rear entertainment system came standard on all Relays.
 A navigation system was optional on Relay 3s.
 Side airbags were optional on the Relay.
 The Relay was discontinued after the 2007 model year and was replaced by the 2007 Saturn Outlook.